CentaurusInfra/arktos/docs/setup-guide/arktos-enforces-network-feature.md

 ```
 If this machine will be used as the master of a multi-node cluster, please set adequate permissive security groups.
 Fro AWS VM in this lab, we allowed inbound rule of ALL-Traffic 0.0.0.0/0.

-If mizar cni plugin is to be used, please replace containerd following the instruction of [multi-tansnt aware containerd](https://github.com/futurewei-cloud/containerd/releases/tag/tenant-cni-args).
+If mizar cni plugin is to be used, please replace containerd following the instruction of [multi-tenant aware containerd](https://github.com/futurewei-cloud/containerd/releases/tag/tenant-cni-args).

 2. Clean up some left-over network plugin and binaries.
 Delete all the files under the following directories: